The antiferromagnetic $S=1/2$ Heisenberg model on the ${\text{C}}_{60}$ fullerene geometry: Lowest triplet and singlet excitations

 \section{Lowest triplet and singlet excitations}

 By fixing $S_{\text{tot}}=1$, we can compute the lowest excited state in the triplet sector and look at its properties as well.
-We limit ourselves to the expectation value of the local spin, $\avg{\v{S}_i}$ and the nearest-neighbour correlation functions.
-The values of $\avg{\v{S}_i}$ are shown in Fig.~\ref{fig:corr_S=1}.
+We limit ourselves to the expectation value of the local spin $\avg{\vec{S}_i}$ and the nearest-neighbour correlation functions.
+The values of $\avg{\vec{S}_i}$ are shown in Fig.~\ref{fig:corr_S=1}.
 We observe that a good part of the angular momentum (about $60\%$) localizes on a 20-site ring along a ``meridian'' of the molecule.
-As this breaks the spatial symmetry, we conclude that the $S_{\text{tot}}=1$ is degenerate beyond the three components of the spin projection and the symmetry should be restored when averaging over the whole degenerate subspace.
-Judging by the low-energy states of other members of the icosahedral group, this points to a $T_{2g,a}$ transformation~\cite{Konstantinidis_2005}.
-The specific position of the 20-site ring must be due to our mapping choice to a chain.
-In a realistic setting, we expect that the spatial symmetry would in any case be at least slightly broken by the Jahn-Teller effect.
+As this breaks the spatial symmetry, we conclude that the lowest $S_{\text{tot}}=1$ state is degenerate beyond the three components of the spin projection, i.e. has a multiplicity $>1$ of its irreducible point group representation.
+The symmetry should be restored when averaging over the whole degenerate subspace.

+The icosahedral group has the irreducible representations $A$ (1), $T$ (3), $F$ (4) and $H$ (5)~\cite{Altmann_1994}, where the brackets indicate the multiplicity.
+The members of the icosahedral group that are solvable by exact diagonalization behave as follows: The lowest triplets of the icosahedron transform as $T_{2g}$, $T_{1u}$ and $T_{2u}$; of the dodecahedron as $T_{2g}$, $F_u$, $T_{2u}$~\cite{Konstantinidis_2005}; and of the icosidodecahedron as $A_g$, $H_u$, $H_g$~\cite{Rousochatzakis_2012}.
+Hence, while the lowest triplet is 3-fold degenerate for the former two, it is nondegenerate for the latter.
+Our results indicate that the lowest triplet of {\C} is again degenerate.

+Finding out its irreducible representation requires either to work within a symmetry-adapted basis or to construct the whole multiplet of excited states.
+Since the degeneracy is at least 3-fold, we would need at least the lowest four eigenstates in the $S=1$ sector to a precision that is smaller than the gap to the next triplet state.
+Since the degeneracy of the excited states is of no crucial physical importance, we do not attempt this procedure in our work.

+We find that the symmetry-breaking 20-site ring is remarkably robust in our DMRG simulation and arises from different random starting states and for different site enumerations.
+In a realistic setting, we expect that the spatial symmetry would in any case be at least slightly broken by the Jahn-Teller effect, so that such a state may split from the degenerate subspace.
 In fact, for doped {\C}, one observes the same preference for a localization of the excess electron along a 20-site ring~\cite{Brouet_2004}, whereas in our case the same happens to a doped spin (excess angular momentum).

-Looking at the nearest-neighbour spin correlations on the left side of Fig.~\ref{fig:corr_S=1}, we see that the H-bonds are weakened ($-0.468$ to $-0.414$), while the P-bonds are strengthened ($-0.2798$ to $-0.3286$) along the 20-site ring as compared to the rest of the system.